manorrock/off-you-go-with-java/functional/stream.md

 The example above combines the two streams together and counts the number of elements.
 In this particular case it would return 10.

-## Determine the max of the stream
+## Determine the maximum of the stream

 Sometimes you would want to know the maximum of the stream.
 The following examples shows you how to do that.